B.C. government confesses to administrative mistake over gambling stats

 "The reason by I made the movie is because there were individuals in my life that were going through these concerns along with those in the public eye," Luke stated.

 "I think it is an illness to play for real money and develop an awareness for."

-The film, with short lived looks of Mark Graham in action, is about a league superstar with gambling and alcohol addictions who spend most of his time by drinking, playing free casino slots, and throwing away his money.
+The film, with short lived looks of Mark Graham in action, is about a league superstar with gambling and alcohol addictions who spend most of his time by drinking, playing at the sbobet casino and throwing away his money.
 And while it's not a biopic, there is reality behind the fiction.

 The story is influenced by the life of former Bulldogs forward Ryan Tandy, who was banned from the NRL for match-fixing.